 Welcome to Clayton County!

+Clayton County offers the best of all worlds.
+Our culture is a unique tapestry, that blends suburban friendliness with big-city assets.
 Clayton County is home to Hartsfield-Jackson Atlanta International Airport, the world's busiest passenger airport, which has an economic impact of more than $23 billion.
 The Georgia International Convention Center is a world-class venue that is directly linked to the airport’s ATL SkyTrain automated people mover system.
 This system makes GICC the only U.S. convention center connected to a major airport.